cosmos/cosmos-sdk/docs/architecture/adr-021-protobuf-query-encoding.md

 ```

 grpc-gateway will work direcly against the GRPC proxy described above which will
-translate requests to ABCI queries under the hood.
+translate requests to ABCI queries under the hood. grpc-gateway can also

-grpc-gateway can also generate swagger definitions automatically thus obviating
+generate Swagger definitions automatically.

-the need for both manually implemented REST query handlers and swagger definitions.
+In the current implementation of REST queries, each module needs to implement
+REST queries manually in addition to ABCI querier methods.
+Using the grpc-gateway
+approach, there will be no need to generate separate REST query handlers, just
+query servers as described above as grpc-gateway handles the translation of protobuf
+to REST as well as Swagger definitions.

+The SDK should provide CLI commands for apps to start GRPC gateway either in
+a separate process or the same process as the ABCI app, as well as provide a
+command for generating grpc-gateway proxy `.proto` files and the `swagger.json`
+file.

 ### Client Usage